neurophysics/DrumsAndBrains/README.md

 The ICA results are stored in the data folder of every single subject as a file "ICA_result.joblib".
 If the ICA should be re-computed, delete that file.

+Additionally some plots are saved in the Results folder of that subject.